lyramakesmusic/dance_diffusion/README.md

 Note: Make sure you have the required trained model checkpoint file (`.ckpt`) in the project directory.

+[Here](https://drive.google.com/file/d/1-IL74bhrZKrYbjfmEmG70dEWezFfxJgW/view?usp=sharing) is a jmann-small I trained on a collection of neuro & dubstep basses for 6500 steps.

 ## Usage

 Import `dd` and create an instance with your checkpoint path, sample size, and sample rate: